-During this block of time teachers engage students in discussions around managing emotions.
+During this block of time, teachers engage students in discussions about managing emotions.
 Students participate in activities that encourage journal writing, art activities, and community-building exercises such as community circles to help students deal with the current pandemic.
 Targeted staff are on-hand and called upon to address specific situations that require expertise, such as psychologists and/or counselors.

-The school purchased Satchel Pulse, a social and emotional program that is utilized by the Teacher on Special Assignment, who works with students on a needed basis.
+The school purchased Satchel Pulse, a social and emotional program that is utilized by the Learning Acceleration Teacher (LAT), who works with students on an "as needed" basis.